PULMONARY ARTERY ANEURYSM: A VERY RARE ENTITY

 Pulmonary artery aneurysm (PAA) is defined as a focal dilatation of the pulmonary artery.
-It is noted to be a very rare entity.
-From literature reviews, only 8 cases of pulmonary artery aneurysms being identified from a total of 109,571 cases within an extended period of 100 years.
+It is noted to be very rare and infrequently diagnosed.
+From literature reviews, only 8 cases of pulmonary artery aneurysms were identified from a total of 109,571 cases within an extended period of 100 years.
 This gives an incidence of about 0.0073%.
-It is usually associated with some structural cardiac anomalies, structural vascular anomalies, pulmonary hypertension, vasculitis and infection.
-However idiopathic pulmonary artery aneurysm has also been identified in some cases.
-It can be classified as proximal or peripheral PAA depending on its location.
+PAA is usually associated with some structural cardiac anomalies, structural vascular anomalies, pulmonary hypertension, vasculitis and infection.
+However, idiopathic pulmonary artery aneurysm has also been identified in some cases.
+PAA can be classified as proximal or peripheral PAA depending on its location.
 Most of the patients are asymptomatic.
-The symptoms are only seen when complications occurred, such as bronchial or tracheal compression, dissection, rupture, thrombus formation causing pulmonary hypertension.
-It can be treated conservatively or surgically, especially in a symptomatic patient or if the size is more than 6 cm.
-We reported a case of left pulmonary artery aneurysm, which is an incidental finding in a patient who underwent a CT pulmonary artery in view of a suspected pulmonary artery embolism when he presented with sudden onset of shortness of breath and left lower limb swelling and pain for one week.
-A left pulmonary artery aneurysm is seen measuring about 4.2cm (W) x 3.9cm (CC) extending to the proximal branch of descending pulmonary artery.
-Unfortunately, no further treatment can be given to the patient in view of the patient succumbed from sepsis shortly after the diagnosis.
+Symptoms are only seen when complications occurred such as bronchial or tracheal compression, dissection, rupture or thrombus formation causing pulmonary hypertension.
+It can be treated conservatively or surgically if symptomatic or if the size is more than 6 cm.
+We reported a case of a left pulmonary artery aneurysm, which is an incidental finding in a patient who underwent a CT pulmonary angiography (CTPA) for a suspected pulmonary artery embolism.
+A left pulmonary artery aneurysm was seen measuring about 4.2 cm (W) x 3.9 cm (CC), which extends into the proximal branch of the descending pulmonary artery.
+Unfortunately, no further treatment was able to be given to the patient since the patient succumbed from sepsis shortly after the diagnosis.